 Patients with reactive airways disease should, in general, not receive beta blockers.
 Because of its relative beta1 selectivity and titratability, titrate BREVIBLOC injection to the lowest possible effective dose.
 In the event of bronchospasm, stop the infusion immediately; a beta2 stimulating agent may be administered with appropriate monitoring of ventricular rates.

-5.6 Use in Patients with Diabetes Mellitus and Hypoglycemia
+5.6 Hypoglycemia